How to Start Apprenticeship Training

 Practical

-- Minimum of 6-12 months supervised work experience with current Employer and recorded in the Trades Trainee Log Book.
+• Minimum of 6-12 months of supervised work experience recorded in your Trades Trainee Log Book.

-- Practical skills evaluated and verified by Employer through a series of Field Progress Assessments
+• Practical skills evaluated by your Employer through the submission of quarterly Field Progress Assessments.

-The Electric Utility Fundamentals online course is offered through the College of New Caledonia introduces and Trades Trainees to basic concepts required to understand and explain the systems that generate, deliver and sell electrical power.
+The Electric Utility Fundamentals online course is offered through the College of New Caledonia.
+It introduces Trades Trainees to basic concepts required to understand and explain the systems that generate, deliver and sell electrical power.

 Click here for additional information and to register online